vicenterusso/consolation/README.md

 output from the `Debug` class, as well as any errors and exceptions thrown, in the game itself.
 This is especially useful on mobile devices.

+Write logs to HTML located on game folder.
+Tested on Windows Standalone only.

 ## Using